arbolitoloco/code_journal/README.md

 2. First contribution to an open-source project on GitHub!
 Styled navigation menu for a landing page (Cursinho TransFormação; CSS/HTML).

 3. Learned about Twilio.
 So cool!
 Wrote Ruby script that works like a Magic 8 Ball, receives a question and texts the answer to my cell phone.

+4. Wrote Ruby script with Barometer gem, in order to query for weather forecast and current temperatures according to location parameters.